 There are certain areas this servicer could improve.
 Below are some of the carefully listed branches and areas

 The OSLA's website is lacking in updates of contents, style, and functionalities.
-The presently running web site isn't mobile friendly and makes things exhausting to log in and manage payments of yours on the go.
+The presently running web site isn't mobile-friendly and makes things exhausting to log in and manage payments of yours on the go.

-complicated web layouts
+Complicated web layouts

 The OSLA has a pair of totally different websites and a payment system where one is for the loan borrowers and another one for FFEL Loan borrowers.
 This makes it difficult and frustrating for a student borrower who wishes to search out the data that they are trying to find at a particular time.

-Covered Contact information
+Covered contact information

 It seems like for some reason, OSLA makes it hard for the borrowers to find their contact data information.

-The certain number of borrowers are proud of the client service of OSLA however different clients do criticize the company's customer service as a weaker purpose.
+A certain number of borrowers are proud of the client service of OSLA however different clients do criticize the company's customer service as a weaker purpose.

 How to contact OSLA?

-If you would like to contact OSLA for discussing the federal student loans, this can be done in a number of ways such as online, phone, mail and fax
+If you would like to contact OSLA for discussing the federal student loans, this can be done in a number of ways such as online, phone, mail and fax.

 The OSLA has been serving for over forty years with expertise in serving the student and navigating them to the federal student loans which have made them a reputable financer and trusted one in the federal student loan servicer